This Chicken and Chorizo Pasta recipe is a winner! It’s ready to eat in under 40 minutes, making it a great choice for a comforting midweek meal.

 The creamy tomato sauce is SO good!
 The oils from the chorizo give the sauce such an amazing depth of flavour.

-- Like any good sauce recipe, you start off by slowly cooking sliced onions on a low heat until they are soft and translucent, followed by garlic.
-Next we add the smoked paprika (always fry spices – it releases the flavours in a way that simply adding them to a sauce could never do) followed by the sliced chorizo.
+Next, we add the smoked paprika (always fry spices – it releases the flavours in a way that simply adding them to a sauce could never do), followed by the sliced chorizo.

-- Stir in the double cream and parmesan cheese for a rich, creamy, sumptuous sauce.
-Add the chopped basil leaves if using.
+Stir in the double cream and parmesan cheese for a rich, creamy, sumptuous sauce.
+Add the chopped basil leaves, if you’re using them.
 Taste to check the seasoning.

-- For many years, I plated pasta up, then poured the sauce over the pasta.
-I don’t recommend you do that!
-It’s much better to stir the cooked drained pasta to the sauce in the pan.
-I promise!
+- For many years, I plated up the pasta, then poured the sauce over.
+I don’t recommend doing that!
+I don’t even bother draining the pasta in a colander anymore.
+It’s much better to lift the cooked pasta out of the pan (with a slotted spoon) and add it to the sauce.

-- Stir the pasta to the sauce, stirring well so the pasta soaks up all that lovely flavourful sauce.
+- Stir the pasta into the sauce, stirring well so the pasta soaks up all that flavourful sauce.
 It’s a basic little trick, but it makes such a difference.
 This also applies when you make spaghetti bolognese.

 GRILL UNTIL BUBBLY